joooeoeee/protocol-v2/README.md

 Follow the next steps to setup the repository:

 - Install `docker` and `docker-compose`
-- Create an enviroment file named `.env` and fill the next enviroment variables
+- Create an environment file named `.env` and fill the next environment variables

 ```
 # Mnemonic, only first address will be used